mohamedaliznidi/the-book-of-bugs-n-charms/css/container-queries.md

 ---
 description: >-
-  Complete guide to CSS Container Queries for responsive component design.
+  Master the mystical art of Container Divination for adaptive component enchantments.
-  Learn how to create components that adapt to their container size rather than viewport size, enabling true component-based responsive design.
+  Learn to create magical components that respond to their mystical container realms rather than the viewing portal, enabling true component-based responsive sorcery.

+theme: "magic"
 ---

-# Container Queries
+# The Container Divination Enchantment

-## Introduction
+## The Ancient Knowledge

-Container Queries allow elements to respond to the size of their containing element rather than the viewport size.
-This enables true component-based responsive design, where components can adapt their layout based on the space available to them, regardless of the overall page layout.
+Container Divination allows elements to sense and respond to the dimensions of their mystical containing realm rather than the viewing portal size.
+This enables true component-based responsive sorcery, where magical components can adapt their manifestation based on the spatial energy available to them, regardless of the overall page constellation.

-## Use Cases
+## When to Cast These Spells

-1. **Component Libraries**: Create reusable components that adapt to any container size
+1. **Component Grimoires**: Create reusable magical components that adapt to any container dimension
-2. **Card Layouts**: Design cards that work in different grid configurations
+2. **Card Manifestations**: Design mystical cards that harmonize with different grid configurations
-3. **Sidebar Components**: Components that adapt when moved between main content and sidebar
+3. **Sidebar Enchantments**: Components that transform when moved between main content and sidebar realms
-4. **Modular Design Systems**: Build truly responsive components independent of page layout
+4. **Modular Design Rituals**: Build truly responsive components independent of page layout sorcery

-## Basic Container Query Setup
+## Your First Casting

-### 1. Container Type and Size
+### 1. Container Realm Definition and Dimensional Sensing

 ```css
 /* Define a container context */